 Hello Fellow Readers, I stumbled upon the most beautiful field of clover leading to glorious reasons while white clover makes a magnificent lawn alternative.

 Pollinators were scurrying from one dainty puff to another, busily gathering nectar and pollen.
 Their hairy legs were combing through each petal of the pinkish-white blooms.
 There were primarily honeybees, but many bumblebees too.
 All were sharing the bounty politely – no arguments over who’s whose.
 I stood quietly listening to their soft buzz and saw a rhythm in their movements.
 It’s interesting how a honeybee can land on a clover flower, assess its fruits, then quickly move on.
 Perhaps the pollen was already taken.
-I tiptoed through the field, grabbing photos and being careful not to step on anyone.
+I tiptoed through the field, grabbing photos and carefully not stepping on anyone.

 Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what made it more remarkable is that the ground serves as a sports field for children.
 It’s comforting to know weed killers and other chemicals are likely not used there, especially in the wake of the Glysophate controversy (in Roundup and others) we spoke about a few weeks back.